Thanks to the help of Amazon Web Services (AWS), VidDay has helped make over a million people smile in 185+ countries — and even in space!

 “In addition, the VidDay backend that was used to power the video greeting card comprises the Amazon Athena."

-As our video greeting platform innovates and expands what’s possible in the world of video greetings, we are also looking forward to seeing how Amazon’s machine learning solutions might play a role within VidDay.
+As our video greeting platform innovates and expands what’s possible in the world of video greetings, we look forward to seeing how Amazon’s machine learning solutions might play a role within VidDay.

 To learn more about VidDay, check us out here.